envoyproxy/nighthawk/README.md

 Mutually exclusive with providing a URI.

 --experimental-h2-use-multiple-connections
-DO NOT USE: This options is deprecated, if this behavior is desired, set --max-concurrent-streams to one instead.
+DO NOT USE: This option is deprecated, if this behavior is desired, set --max-concurrent-streams to one instead.

 --nighthawk-service <uri format>